pkivolowitz/CSC3600-S-2023/README.md

 Additionally, the nature, purpose and mechanics of certain protocols such as TCP, IP and others will be covered.

+### Getting Going

+We will cover some theory / technology *minimally* first, just enough to get you started on your projects.
+Then, once you're coding we will circle back to examine theory / technology in more detail.
+Again, the first week or two will be superficial information about network technology so that you can get to work on your projects.

 ## Table of Contents

 | Topic | Link |